Unleash/unleash/website/docs/reference/integrations/datadog.md

 - **Datadog API key** - This is a required property.
 The API key to use to authenticate with Datadog.

-- **Datadog Source Type Name** - This property is optional.
+- **Datadog Source Type Name** - This is an optional property.
 Sets `source_type_name` parameter to be included in Datadog events.

-- **Extra HTTP Headers** - This property is optional.
+- **Extra HTTP Headers** - This is an optional property.
 Used to set the additional headers when Unleash communicates with Datadog.

 Example: